learn-co-curriculum/a-react-app-example/README.md

 The `ExampleComponent` contains the sunglasses GIF.
 In the `src` folder, take a look at `ExampleComponent.js`.
 You'll see a file very similar to `App.js`, but it contains `img` and `p` elements.
-By including `<ExampleComponent />` in the JSX of `App.js`, we are able to add in JSX content from _other_ files.
+By including `<ExampleComponent />` in the JSX of `App.js`, we are able to add in JSX content from the _other_ file.
 If you copy and paste `<ExampleComponent />` so it is listed two times in a row, _two_ GIFs will appear on the page.